This page provides useful information and guidance for Group Leaders, Site Managers, Wardens, Cleaners and Hall Hire Coordinators.

 Scout Camps and Activity Centres

-Scout Camps and Activity Centres with an approved COVID-19 Safety plan may run daytime activities and accept overnight guests under the relevant conditions of their plan and the current public health orders regarding physical distancing.
-Members and guests need to check in in arrival and check out when departing, with a QR code.
-See the section on QR Codes for details.
+Scout Camps and Activity Centres may run daytime activities and accept overnight guests under the relevant conditions of their COVID-19 Safety Plan and the current public health orders regarding physical distancing.
+Members and guests need to check in on arrival and check out when departing, using the NSW Government issued QR code system.

 Scout Camps and Activity Centres will need to develop a cancellation/changes policy due to COVID-19.